Easily locate personal, shared, or downloaded files in Teams.

 By default, the file opens inside Teams with the standard Office tools available at the top of the screen.

-tab in Teams.
+Open the OneDrive tab in Teams.

 Select More actions (···) next to the file and choose Download.